thuiar/TEXTOIR/README.md

 ## Citations

-If this work is helpful for you, please consider citing our [ACL 2021 paper](https://aclanthology.org/2021.acl-demo.20.pdf):
+If this work is helpful, or you want to use the codes and results in this repo, please cite the following papers:
 ```
 @inproceedings{zhang-etal-2021-textoir,
     title = "{TEXTOIR}: An Integrated and Visualized Platform for Text Open Intent Recognition",